TNA Impact! debut episode

 The TNA Impact!
 Debut episode was the pilot episode for the American television program TNA Impact!, produced by the professional wrestling promotion of Total Nonstop Action Wrestling.
 The show took place on June 4, 2004, and was broadcast live on Fox Sports Net (FSN) from Soundstage 21 (known as the Impact Zone) in Universal Studios Florida in Orlando, Florida.

 Storylines

-The event included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by TNA's writers.
+The event included four matches that aired on television and three that were not televised.
+The matches resulted from scripted storylines and the results were predetermined by TNA's writers.